Exercise Science (BS)

 Restricted Electives

-Select four courses from the list below.
-Courses listed with a lecture and a lab are counted as one course.12-18
+Select at least four courses totaling 12-18 credits from the list below.
+Courses listed with a lecture and lab are counted as one course.
+12-18

 Human Anatomy and Physiology II